 Write a short, appealing statement summarizing your research, about 20-30 words or 1-2 sentences long.
 If your submission is accepted for publication we’ll include your blurb in emails to our readers, and on the journal homepage.

 Your blurb should, without exaggeration, entice people to read your manuscript.
 Make sure that it is not redundant with the title and does not include acronyms or abbreviations.
 The blurb is subject to editorial changes.

 During embryonic development of the motor system of Drosophila, motorneurons target their dendrites to different regions along the body axis in response to midline guidance cues.

 A neuroimaging study reveals novel insights into how the brain responds to an anticipated event, such as a starting gun or responding to a green light.

 Computational modeling and experimentation in a model system for actin-based force generation explain how actin networks initiate and maintain directional movement.

-For further examples, please view the blurbs accompanying the articles on the homepage of PLOS Biology.
+For further examples, view the blurbs accompanying the articles on the PLOS Biology homepage.